zantaku/Zantaku/README.md

 ## 📄 Documentation Notice

 All documentation in `/docs` is proprietary and confidential.
-While our code is open source under MIT License, documentation requires permission for redistribution.
+While our code is open source under  `/license.md`, documentation requires permission for redistribution.

 ## Screenshots